Sikorsky S-64 Skycrane lifting a commercial rooftop HVAC unit while rigging crew monitors the heavy lift operation

 How much can an S-64 Skycrane lift?

-The Skycrane is commonly published in the 20,000 lb external load class, and some configurations list higher external cargo ratings.
-Actual allowable hook load depends on density altitude, temperature, fuel, distance, wind, and the safety margins required for the lift plan.
+The Skycrane is commonly published in the 20,000 lb external load class, and some configurations list higher ratings.
+Actual allowable hook load depends on density altitude, temperature, fuel load, distance, wind, and the safety margins built into the lift plan.

 Why does the Skycrane have an open-frame fuselage?

 The open-frame design is intentional.
-It keeps the load area clear, supports rigging access, and improves visibility to the load for more precise placements.
-That visibility advantage is a major reason the Skycrane is used as a true flying crane rather than a general utility helicopter.
+It keeps the load area clear, improves rigging access, and increases visibility to the load.
+This added visibility allows for more precise placement and is a key reason the Skycrane is used as a true flying crane rather than a general utility helicopter.

 What makes Skycrane performance numbers vary?